fcancelinha/fcancelinha/README.md

 <h4 align="center">A software developer 😅 from Portugal</h4>

 <h6 align="center">
-  Open-source enthusiast and blockchain fan, you can usually catch me coding at night or surfing gnarly waves🏄 in the morning!
+  Open-source enthusiast currently interested in GO, you can usually catch me coding at night or surfing gnarly waves🏄 in the morning!

   this github is a collection of personal projects and course projects